mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ## Customize column menu

-You can customize the column menu either by passing `components`, `componentsProps`, and `initialItems` props to the column menu component or by [passing a custom component to the `ColumnMenu` slot](/x/react-data-grid/components/#overriding-components) of the data grid component.
+You can customize the column menu either by passing `components`, `componentsProps`, and `customItems` props to the column menu component or by [passing a custom component to the `ColumnMenu` slot](/x/react-data-grid/components/#overriding-components) of the data grid component.

 ### Add, override, hide and reorder items

-Column menu component accept `components`, `componentsProps` and `initialItems` using which you can:
+Column menu component accept `components`, `componentsProps` and `customItems` using which you can:

 - Add new items
 - Override default items